Who are we and what do we do?

 St Augustine's CE High School

-St Augustine's High School is a secondary school serving 1,000 pupils aged 11 - 19.
-In the last academic year OFSTED assessed our school as 'Outstanding'.
+The last OFSTED assessed our school as 'Outstanding'.
+View the OFSTED report.
 The June 2015 Statutory Inspection of Anglican & Methodist Schools (SIAMS) also assessed our school as 'Outstanding' in all four categories.
 View the SIAMS report.
 The Foundation Governors make up a core of the Governing Body.
 Fr.
 Amos is the Chair of Governors.

 Attendance at St Augustine's church by the prospective pupil and family guarantees entry, as does regular attendance at another Anglican church or indeed many others.
-View the Admissions Criteria
+View the Admissions Policy

-Please note that, with increased pressure anticipated on places in 2019-21 due to our academic successes, whole school experience and increased population:
+Please note that, with increased pressure anticipated on places for 2021 entry due to our academic successes, whole school experience and increased population:

 1. Living, for example, in Torridon House or Dibdin House does not guarantee a place due to geographic closeness.
 To ensure a place attendance at St Augustine's Kilburn Church is required;